On quadri-bialgebras: Notations and backgrounds

 where $1$ is a symbol playing a similar role of unit.
 If in addition, there exists a bilinear operation $\diamond: V\otimes V\rightarrow V$ on $V$, then the operation between two $r$s is in an obvious way.
-For example, and so on.
-Note Eq.
-(1.3) is independent of the existence of the unit.
+For example,